judithmichael/judithmichael.github.io/_pages/research.md

 ### Model-Based Software Engineering of Information Systems
 Using a small set of models, it is possible to generate large parts of information systems.
-With MontiGem, the generator framework for information systems, we have created a tool to support such a process in an agile, model-driven way.
+With MontiGem, the generator framework for information systems [GMN+20], we have created a tool to support such a process in an agile, model-driven way.

 #### Selected Publications

+- [DGM+21] I. Drave, A. Gerasimov, J. Michael, L. Netz, B. Rumpe, S. Varga:
+  A Methodology for Retrofitting Generative Aspects in Existing Applications.
+  In: Journal of Object Technology. [in press]

 - [GMNR21] A. Gerasimov, J. Michael, L. Netz, B. Rumpe.
 [Agile Generator-Based GUI Modeling for Information Systems.](http://www.se-rwth.de/publications/Agile-Generator-Based-GUI-Modeling-for-Information-Systems.pdf)